by Thea Sutton.

 As Yann Martel puts it: “Books are something social— a writer speaking to a reader—so I think making the reading of a book the center of a social event … is a brilliant idea.”

-Thea Sutton has a PhD in English literature with books and articles to her credit.
-She has worked in marketing and communications while dividing her time between Toronto and Southern California and also works as a writing coach on the One Lit Place Creative Team.
-Her latest book, The Women of Blackmouth Street, comes out September 29, 2021.
+Thea Sutton has a PhD in English literature and has published numerous books and articles.
+She lives in both Toronto and Southern California and is a valuable part of the One Lit Place Creative Team.

 Join us for a live event!